 First of all welcome to our tribe.
 I say this because so many adults struggle with various aspects of their life and even their business and are always asking that question- “What is wrong with me?”
 In many cases when you receive a diagnosis of ADHD it is a huge relief and answers many questions you may have been asking yourself for years.

 However, let’s make something very clear right now.
 There is absolutely nothing wrong with you.
 You and many others were just born with a different brain.
-Your wiring is different, you think different, in your brain processes information somewhat different than others without ADHD.
+Your wiring is different, you think differently, in your brain processes information somewhat differently than others without ADHD.
 Again, there is nothing wrong with you.

 Give yourself some credit

 Just because you have been diagnosed with ADHD does not mean that you were handed a list of things you cannot do.
 For example, many people with ADHD are time blind, have issues with time, and are always late for everything.
 Me?
 I am rarely late.
 I grew up in a family where my father was in the military, and we were early for everything.
-It was ingrained in my brain from an early age that we would be on time.
-However there are some people that say I do not have ADHD because I do not have issues with time for the most part.
+It was ingrained in my brain early on that we would be on time.
+However, some people say I do not have ADHD because I do not have issues with time for the most part.

 I know what you have been through

 I was an absolute train wreck as a child.
 I was as hyper as they come, totally unfocused, and had more than my share of emergency room visits and bad report cards.
 I’m pretty confident that I drove my parents crazy when I was growing up.
 And growing up in the 1960s, they were offered little answers about why I was the way I was.
 I had attention deficit hyperactivity disorder, but many in the medical field as well in schools were not educated as to how to handle children like myself during that time.
 Many of us crashed and burned.
 But many did well in school but struggled in other areas.